wnxwn/docker-compose-lamp-basic/README.md

 - xmlrpc
 - gd

-> If you want to install more extension, just update `./bin/webserver/Dockerfile`.
-You can also generate a PR and we will merge if it seems good for general purpose.
+> If you want to install more extensions, add them via `additional.dockerfile`.
 > You have to rebuild the docker image by running `docker compose build` and restart the docker containers.

 ## phpMyAdmin